n42k/OpenRCT2/reports/report2.md

 ## Specific Requirements and Features<a name="specific-requirements"></a>
 ### Functional requirements
 #### User requirements
- * There must be an initial menu that the user can interact with to start a new game, load a game, start a multi player game or access the game tools menu.
+ * There must be an initial menu that the user can interact with.
- * Pressing the start a new game button must present a dialog with a set of parks to play on, with varying degrees of difficulties.
+ * Pressing the start a new game button in the initial menu must present a dialog with a set of parks to play on, with varying degrees of difficulties.
- * Pressing the load a game button must present a dialog with a list of the saved games that the user can choose to load.
+ * Pressing the load a game button in the initial menu must present a dialog with a list of the saved games that the user can choose to load.
+ * Pressing the multi player button must appear a list with the available servers.
+ * Pressing the game tools button must present a new window with all the editing tools.

 ### Non-Functional requirements
 #### User requirements